shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 Press the **Left** or **Right** Arrow keys to cycle through the TalkGroups in the TGList assigned to the VFO or Channel in the CPS.
 This TalkGroup will apply to both RX and TX.

+If a Channel does not have a TGList assigned, then the Contact assigned to the Channel will be used, and the **Left** and **Right** arrows will have no effect.
+If a Channel does not have  TGList assigned, and the Contact is also assigned to "None" or "N/A" the radio will default to using TG 9.

 Note.
 The Baofeng RD-5R does not have Right and Left arrow keys.
 Use the A/B button as the left arrow and the Band button as the right arrow